jeppefrandsen/jeppefrandsen/README.md

 ## Hi, My name is Jeppe

-I am a 40 year old software architect/developer from Denmark 🇩🇰, developing everything from bootloaders to applications in C/C++.
-Preferred development PC is an Apple MacBook Pro 💻.
+I am a 40 year old software architect/developer from Denmark 🇩🇰 working at [Bang & Olufsen](https://www.bang-olufsen.com/) 🎧📻📺.
+As part of my job I develop everything from bootloaders to applications in C/C++.

 I will be grateful if you could star this repository and help me get the counter below updated.
 It might take a minute or two to update.